jtheardw/mantissa/README.md

 ## Build

 You can build Mantissa so long as you have rust installed using the `build` script located in the main directory.
 It will build both the debug and release-optimized versions.
 You can find them in the `target/debug` and `target/release` directories respectively.

+## Credit

+- The chess programming community for many of the ideas used in Mantissa.
+- Kade Phillips for the logo, optimization code in the tuner, and the "plies remaining" estimation code for Mantissa's time control.